Dynamic Programming for Epistemic Uncertainty in Markov Decision Processes: Connection with previous models

 Finally, we note that the case of optimistic MDPs, which focus on $\sup_{\pi \in \PiH} \sup_{P \in \cP} \mu \tr V^{\pi,P}$ can be reformulated analogously as for RMDPs by choosing a distribution $\nu$ over the transition probabilities in $\Delta(\cS)^{\cS \times \cA}$ with $\supp(\nu) = \cP$ and $\rho = \essSup$.
 As noted in~\citet{iyengar2005robust,goh2018data} and proved in~\citet{givan2000bounded}, the results for robust MDPs extend to optimistic MDPs and in particular \cref{cond: PE,cond: PO} hold for $\rho=\essSup$ in both the static and resampled kernel cases. \paragraph{Multi-model MDPs} Multi-model MDPs (MMDPs) consider an optimization problem of the form

 This model has received many different names in the literature.
-For instance, ~\citet{le2007robust,steimle2021multi} focus on this model in the case of finite horizon MDPs, and ~\citet{le2007robust} also treats the case of discounted return (infinite-horizon MDPs).
-The multi-model MDP framework has been reintroduced and studied independently over the years, and is also called {\em soft-robust MDPs}~\citep{derman2018soft,lobo2020soft}, {\em concurrent MDPs}~\citep{buchholz2019computation,buchholz2020concurrent}, and {\em multiple-environment MDPs}~\citep{raskin2014multiple}.
+For instance, ~\citet{le2007robust,steimle2021multi} focus on this model in the case of {\em finite-horizon} MDPs, and ~\citet{le2007robust} also treats the case of discounted return ({\em infinite-horizon} MDPs).
+The multi-model MDP framework has been reintroduced and studied independently over the years, and is also called {\em soft-robust MDPs}~\cite{derman2018soft,lobo2020soft}, {\em concurrent MDPs}~\cite{buchholz2019computation,buchholz2020concurrent}, and {\em Multiple-Environment MDPs (MEMDPs)}~\cite{raskin2014multiple}.
+More precisely, MEMDPs with prior semantics draw the true environment once from a fixed prior and are therefore equivalent to static MMDPs with $\rho=\E^\nu$~\cite{chatterjee2020multiple,bordais2026multi}.
+The adversarial semantics of MEMDPs instead ask for guarantees against every possible environment; this is the same as a static robust MDP with a finite, generally non-convex uncertainty set.
 The optimization problem~\eqref{eq:multimodel MDP} is known to be NP-hard for static kernels, even in the case of supports of cardinality two, e.g.~\citet{le2007robust} proved that the following problem is NP-hard

-The same result for discounted return (infinite-horizon MDPs) is present in~\citep{buchholz2019computation}.
+The same result for discounted return (infinite-horizon MDPs) is present in~\cite{buchholz2019computation}.
 The following reformulation of MMDPs as ambiguity-averse MDPs is straightforward. \begin{proposition} Consider a multi-model MDP as in~\eqref{eq:multimodel MDP}, with static or resampled kernels.
 Then we can model it as an ambiguity-averse MDP $\sfM_{\nu}$ with the distribution $\nu$ using $\rho(\tX) = \E^{\nu}\left(\tX\right)$. \end{proposition} We note that multi-model MDPs also arise as a special case of distributionally robust MDPs (see Appendix~\ref{app: dp resampled} and Equation~\ref{eq:drmdp} below) where there is only a single possible distribution $\nu$ (and not a full set of possible probability distributions $\Nu$).
 Given the seminal results for distributionally robust MDPs as in Section 4 in~\citet{xu2012distributionally}, we know that multi-model MDPs with {\em resampled} kernels satisfy \cref{cond: PE,cond: PO}.
 It is known that multi-model MDPs with {\em static} kernels do not satisfy \cref{cond: PE,cond: PO}, and for the sake of completeness, we reprove this in Example~\ref{ex: E, static main body - continued}.